 - ability to work on a team and communicate effectively

 - a passion for the arts, enthusiasm for the work of the ACNW

 - have the time to commit to completing the work of the ACNW and Board responsibilities

 The ACNW is committed to providing all members of the Board with an appropriate orientation to the ACNW and their role as Directors, to ensure all Board members are familiar with and equipped to effectively carry out their responsibilities.

 - an opportunity to contribute to the growth and success of the ACNW and the arts in our community

 - an opportunity to develop personal leadership through committees and projects of the Board

 - improved strategic and visionary thinking skills

-- building meaningful relationships with fellow board members, staff, and community members
+- building meaningful relationships with fellow board members, staff, and community

 HOW TO APPLY: